jasonbuechler/asus-rebadger/README.md

 * Administrator privileges for the user running the script
 * All network adapters, besides one ethernet, to be disabled/disconnected
 * __Several files that I'm not hosting or including because I have no idea what the licenses are and am not interested in taking that obligation on...
 BUT, they're easy to find.
 Grab them from this famous instructional page:__ https://www.bayareatechpros.com/ac1900-to-ac68u/
+* Optional (but recommended) is an rt-ac68u CFE .bin file of the version you desire.
+The most commonly needed one can be found in the "tmo2ac68u" package here: https://wiki.dd-wrt.com/wiki/index.php/Asus_T-Mobile_Cellspot or via a little googling.

 MAKE IT DO:
 * verify you've collected all the files in one place (see below)